RRZE-HPC/PMACS/README.md

 Paper contributions for this workshop should address at least one of the following topics:
 * Data collection on all entities of a cluster system (compute nodes, management nodes, infrastructure nodes as well as network components)
 * Efficient transferring of the gathered metrics to intermediate systems (storage, direct visualization, …)
-* Storage of metrics for later use (data-bases, data management systems, …)
+* Storage of metrics for later use (databases, data management systems, …)
 * Visualization of system monitoring metrics
 * Derived results and event triggering based on data analytics (machine learning, stream analysis, statistics, event management systems, ...)